 There is no surer sign of spring.
 It doesn’t matter what the calendar says, or how the planets align, or how low the mercury goes.
 Don’t listen to the weatherman — listen to me.
 I’m here to tell you that when you see daffodils everywhere in Atlanta, spring is here.

-This charming festival is FREE and open to the public.
-Hours are 10 a.m. to 3 p.m.
+The event is FREE and open to the public.
+It is a self-guided event, from 10 a.m. to 2 p.m.

 You may also be interested in:

 - See 20 million daffodils at Gibbs Gardens

 - Guide to Atlanta spring festivals in 2022

 - Free things to do this week

 - Explore the nature trail at Murphey Candler Park

 You’re invited to celebrate the (hopefully) warmer weather and the arrival of daffodils by spending some time in Oakland Cemetery’s historic Victorian gardens, at your own leisure, any day of the week.